 Where Might You Work?

+As a dental assistant, you may work in a private dental practice or for a private company.
+You may work for the government (Military), assisting in a base’s dental practice, or you may work in a physician’s office.
 If you work in a public health office, you may work mostly with patients in underserved populations.
-Or you may work in a different country altogether.
 Working in a public health office means your job role is even more vital as you help to educate your patients about proper dental care, brushing and flossing teeth regularly for instance.

 If you work in the Armed Forces, you may be in the military as a dental assistant.
 Depending on where you are hired, you may even work on board a ship.
-Wherever you are, you will carry out every job duty of a land-bound dental assistant - taking X-rays, cleaning teeth, and assisting in filling cavities.
+Wherever you are, you will carry out every job duty of a regular dental assistant - taking X-rays, cleaning teeth, and assisting in filling cavities.
 There, you’ll provide dental care to service members and to their families.
 In this particular role you may also provide dental care to the populations of remote communities that may not have access to modern dental care and today’s dental techniques.

 Potential Career Paths